 • Underground parking for approximately 384 vehicles.

 The applicant has proposed substantial alterations on three registered municipal heritage properties located at 5969 College Street, 1452 Carlton Street, and 1456 Carlton Street, Halifax.
 The objective of the application is to integrate these heritage properties into the larger development project (identified above) on the same block, near the intersection of Robie Street and College Street.
-The alteration proposal is to move a registered municipal heritage building from its current location at 5969 College Street to a nearby location on College Street in the rear yards of two municipal heritage properties located in the registered heritage streetscape along Carlton Street.
-HRM heritage staff are reviewing heritage impact statements submitted by the applicant and are requesting building conservation plans.
+The alteration proposal is to move a registered municipal heritage building from its current location at 5969 College Street to a nearby location on College Street in the rear yards of two municipal heritage properties located in the registered heritage streetscape along Carlton Street. municipal heritage staff are reviewing heritage impact statements submitted by the applicant and are requesting building conservation plans.
 A recommendation will be forwarded to the Heritage Advisory Committee for review and to Regional Council for decision in accordance with the Heritage Property Act.

 The applicant has submitted material (provided below) which outlines the development proposal in detail, including project renderings, site plan, building drawings and a Traffic Impact Statement.

 The applicant may revise some elements of this proposal before staff makes a recommendation to Regional Council.

 The application is a request for new planning policy.
 Before Regional Council can make any decision about the proposal, a Public Hearing must be held.
 Additional information regarding the process can be found in the staff report to Regional Council.